During your Studies

 The fourth semester is reserved for the Master Thesis.
 As part of this track, you will discuss and agree on your topic with your chosen supervisor and write an exposé laying out a plan for your research project.

-The third semester is reserved for your stay abroad (international students can visit another university in Germany).
+The third semester is reserved for your study abroad (international students can visit another university in Germany).
 Feel free to select one of our partner universities, which offer very attractive courses.
 Places are usually limited, though.
 Based on your application, the Erasmus Coordinator will make a final decision on your study placement.
 He or she will also inform you about any financing options.

 After consulting with the Coordinator, you will then choose two courses abroad that will constitute your Specialisation Modules.
 The courses offered by our partners cover a broad range of topics, which gives you plenty of choice to tailor your education to your priorities.